xIves/scientific_programming/README.md

 Windows-Users look under: C:\Users\your-username\.ssh
 Mac-Users look under: /Users/your-username/.ssh

+**Note that .ssh is a hidden folder, so on Windows and macOS you first make this folder visible to have access to the ssh-keys (use Google to find out how)**

-On GitHub -> Account Icon top left -> Settings -> SSH and GPG keys -> New SSH key -> include the generated public key here
+On GitHub -> Account Icon top left -> Settings -> SSH and GPG keys -> New SSH key -> include the newly generated public key

 See: https://docs.github.com/de/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent